-This project is part of “CurATime – Cluster for Atherothrombosis and Individualized Medicine” (www.curatime.org), a research cluster recently announced to be funded by the German Federal Ministry of Education and Research (BMBF) for €15 million for the first 3-year funding period.
-The goal of the curAIvasc-project is to develop innovative technologies and AI pipelines for the analysis of multi-dimensional biodata on vascular function and structure and to transfer them to patient-oriented research on atherothrombosis.
-As part of this project your tasks would be:
+This project is part of “CurATime – Cluster for Atherothrombosis and Individualized Medicine” (www.curatime.org), a research cluster recently funded by the German Federal Ministry of Education and Research (BMBF) for €15 million for the first 3-year funding period.
+The goal of the PhD project is to develop innovative technologies and pipelines for the analysis of biodata on cardiac function and structure and to integrate this novel pipeline in a systems medicine oriented approach for biomedical research on the development and progression of atherothrombosis.
+As part of this patient-oriented translational research project your tasks would include:

 The candidate will be integrated in a friendly, professional and highly multidisciplinary team, comprising clinicians, epidemiologists, bioinformaticians, biostatisticians, as well as biologists and biochemists.
 Specific competences and supervisors are present to support the PhD candidate.
-Within the curAIvasc project, the candidate will additionally interact with experts in the fields of artificial intelligence (DFKI, German Research Center for Artificial Intelligence), experimental research (Center for Thrombosis and Hemostasis Mainz) and biotechnology (TRON/BioNTech).
+Within the curAIheart project, the candidate will additionally interact with experts in the fields of artificial intelligence (Institute for Informatics, University of Mainz and DFKI, German Research Center for Artificial Intelligence), experimental research (Center for Thrombosis and Hemostasis Mainz) and biotechnology (TRON/BioNTech).

 Publications relevant to this project

 Trobs, S.O.*, Prochaska J.H.* et al., Association of Global Longitudinal Strain With Clinical Status and Mortality in Patients With Chronic Heart Failure.
 JAMA Cardiol, 2021.

 Wild PS et al, Large-scale genome-wide analysis identifies genetic variants associated with cardiac structure and function.
 J Clin Invest 2017.